OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-react-native.md

     vertical-align: middle;
     display: table-cell;
     padding: 10px 20px;">
-    <strong>React Native support is a paid feature.
-A special version of openvidu-browser library is needed for openvidu-react-native tutorial to work.
-Contact us through <a href="/commercial">Commercial page support</a> to get it</strong>
+    React Native support is a paid feature. <strong>A special version of openvidu-browser library is needed for openvidu-react-native tutorial to work</strong>.
+Contact us through <a href="/commercial">Commercial page support</a> to get it
 </div>
 </div>